Node.js Now Has TypeScript Type Stripping On By Default

 Despite keeping up better with my RSS feed reader lately, I still missed that Node.js v22.18.0 enables TypeScript type stripping by default!
 Apparently it has also been enabled in v24 since its initial release.

-can be cleanly stripped to create valid JavaScript — a small handful of features
+cleanly stripped to create valid JavaScript — a small handful of features require the

-require the TypeScript compiler to generate JavaScript code in order to fully
+TypeScript compiler to generate JavaScript code in order to fully function.

 Luckily, in TypeScript v5.8 they introduced the --erasableSyntaxOnly option.
 This raises errors when you use one of these features that would cause Node.js to throw a JS parse error even after type stripping.